-When indicated (frequency bands tested are available only in selected trials, representing 49% of all trials listed), the most used frequency band for trials is by far the 3.4-3.8 GHz (56 trials tested the 3.4-3.8 GHz frequencies out of 82 trials mentioning which band was considered).
-The 26 GHz band which had not been tested yet in Europe, probably due to the unavailability of devices for this frequency band in Q3 2018 in Europe, is gaining traction and now appears in the list.
+When indicated (frequency bands tested are available only in selected trials, representing 47.7% of all trials listed), the most used frequency band for trials is by far the 3.6 GHz band (59 trials tested in the 3.4-3.8 GHz range out of 86 trials mentioning which band was considered).
+The 26 GHz band, which has been identified in four tests in Europe, is progressively gaining traction.